By Lambert Strether of Corrente

 What are Direct Contracting Entities?
 As defined by one DCE player, Pearl Health:

-DCEs enable participants to transition their Traditional Medicare populations to via a capitated reimbursement model, creating a predictable flow of revenue, and the opportunity to generate shared savings, creating incentives for providing more efficient care.
+DCEs enable participants to transition their Traditional Medicare populations to value-based care via a capitated reimbursement model, creating a predictable flow of revenue, and the opportunity to generate shared savings, creating incentives for providing more efficient care.

 Seems reasonable enough.
 Venture capitalists Andreessen Horowitz are a bit more expansive: